Living in Fiji as an expat

 Emergency contacts: 917 (police), 911 (fire and ambulance)

 Transport and driving: Traffic drives on the left-hand side.
-Public transport in Fijian cities is extensive, but its infrastructure is underdeveloped.
+Public transport in Fijian cities exists but isn't very comfortable.
 Most expats opt to buy a car and hire a local driver during their time in Fiji.

 Expat Health Insurance